sheriff1/sheriff1.github.io/_posts/2019-05-25-professional-development-and-professional-enablement.md

 ### Getting NBA data...

 My general API experience was minimal, but I knew it'd be the best route to try this project as opposed to copy-pasting a state table from NBA.com...
-I didn’t know much about how to use an API, but luckily for this project I was able to find a very clear-cut API that had good examples I could build upon.
+I didn’t know much about how to use an API, but luckily for this project, I was able to find a very clear-cut API that had good examples I could build upon.

 RapidAPI is a repository of various APIs people can access, and I was lucky enough to find API-NBA in there.
-They had code snippets I could use and after installing all the node modules and such, I was quickly able to do some file outputs with JSON data that I could then use directly for the site.
-It was fortunately much easier than I anticipated.
+They had code snippets I could use, and after installing all the node modules and such, I was quickly able to do some file outputs with JSON data that I could then use directly for the site.
+It was fortunately, much easier than I anticipated.

-I also realized that for the website, I didn't have to call upon the API ongoing, but instead I only needed the API to then format the data for my own use, which was great.
+I also realized that for the website, I didn't have to call upon the API ongoing, but instead, I only needed the API to then format the data for my use, which was great.

 ### Formatting NBA data (NodeJS, Javascript, JSON)